Why the garage load is harder than a simple UPS estimate

 Measure standby draw from chargers, sensors, and controllers

 Use a plug-in power meter on every mains device you care about.
-Record the idle figure, not the marketing number on the case.
+Record the idle figure, not the number on the case.
 A phone charger with nothing attached may draw almost nothing, while a smart plug, hub, or sensor bridge can sit at a steady few watts all day.

 If you have a mains battery charger for the bike, test it with and without the battery connected.
 Some units draw very little at idle.
 Others keep fans, status LEDs, or control circuitry live.
 Write down the number you actually see, because that is the figure that matters when you size backup power.